 The provision of a quality education is an expensive endeavor.
 St. Peter’s School has made every effort to contain costs and strives to provide access to the school by supporting those who would otherwise not be able to attend.
-Currently, one in every three families receives tuition assistance.
+Presently, one in every three families receives tuition assistance.
 For a child whose parents are committed to a Catholic education, St. Peter’s will make every effort to ensure availability and affordability.
-We recognize applications can be stressful and our staff is here to assist through every step of the process.
-We encourage parents to call building principals or the Business Office at 419-524-2572 with any questions about tuition, tuition assistance or scholarships.
+We encourage parents to call building principals or the Business Office at 419-524-2572 with any questions about tuition, scholarships and financial aid.
 St. Peter’s School prides itself on its reputation that all inquiries are held in strict confidence.

 ST. PETER’S SCHOLARSHIP PROGRAM

-1) Regina’s Kids Scholarships A fund and scholarship established through the generosity of the Polinski family to honor the spirit of volunteerism that the late Regina Polinski represented.
-Scholarships are awarded to student members of the Regina’s Kids program and announced at the Monsignor Dunn Foundation annual meeting–one participating Regina’s Kids students grade 1-7 and one participating Regina’s Kids student grade 8-11.
+*Regina’s Kids Scholarships: fund and scholarship established through the generosity of the Polinski family to honor the spirit of volunteerism that the late Regina Polinski represented.
+Scholarships are awarded to student members of the Regina’s Kids program and announced at the Monsignor Dunn Foundation annual meeting–one participating Regina’s Kids student grade 1-7 and one participating Regina’s Kids student grade 8-11.

-2) Sam Tridico Montessori Scholarship Awarded to a Montessori Preschool/Kindergarten student, this scholarship was established to keep Sam’s memory alive and give other children the same bright start.
+*Sam Tridico Montessori Scholarship: awarded to a Montessori Preschool/Kindergarten student, this scholarship was established to keep Sam’s memory alive and give other children the same bright start.

 STATE OF OHIO SCHOOL CHOICE SCHOLARSHIP PROGRAM

 Across Ohio, thousands of parents use state-funded scholarships to send their children to the school they choose.
-As a “provider school”, St. Peter’s Catholic School participates in the State of Ohio School Choice Scholarship Programs, completes the annual screening process by the Ohio Department of Education and adheres to the Ohio Schools Operating Standards.
-St. Peter’s Catholic School accepts admission application and, upon admission acceptance, scholarship application for four school choice scholarship programs.
+As a “provider school”, St. Peter’s Catholic School participates in the State of Ohio School Scholarship Programs, completes the annual screening process by the Ohio Department of Education and adheres to the Ohio Schools Operating Standards.
+St. Peter’s Catholic School accepts admission applications and, upon admission acceptance, scholarship applications for four school choice scholarship programs.

-EdChoice provides scholarships to students who attend the state’s lowestrated public schools to be used toward tuition at the participating private/ parochial school of their choice, upon acceptance to that school.
-Call us at St. Peter’s to see which schools in the Mansfield area are on that list.
+EdChoice provides scholarships to students who attend the state’s lowest-rated public schools to be used toward tuition at the participating private/ parochial school of their choice, upon acceptance to that school.

 • Jon Peterson Special Needs Scholarship

-The Northwest Ohio Scholarship Fund provides scholarship assistance for low-income K-8 students throughout northwest Ohio.
-The scholarships are 100% need-based, because NOSF believes that income should not be a barrier to a quality education.
-For more information, visit www.nosf.org.
+The Northwest Ohio Scholarship Fund provides scholarship assistance for low-income, K-8 students throughout northwest Ohio.
+The scholarships are awarded based on an annual lottery and proof of need.
+NOSF believes that income should not be a barrier to a quality education